NetLogo/FP-Extension/README.md

  __`fp:scan`__ _`reporter list`_

-Accepts a  binary reporter (arity 2) and a list as parameters and returns a list consisting of the value for each element in _list_ for that _reporter_.
-It returns each iteration for the _reporter_ in the _list_.
+Accepts a  binary reporter (arity 2) and a list as parameters and will use the _reporter_ to collapse the elements from _list_ to return a list consisting of the running total from each element.
+That is, the first two elements in _list_ are operated upon by the _reporter_ and the resultant of that operation becomes the first element of the list returned.
+This value is then used along with the next element in the _list_ to obtain the second element in the resulting list and so on until the entire _list_ is used.

 ##### Example:
 ```
 ; Applies the addition operation to the given list starting from the beginning and returns a list consisiting of all the resulting values